J05hL/J05hL/README.md

 Before deciding to change careers I used to manage the motorway network from a control room and the skills you need to thrive in that team environment is something I'm carrying with me now I'm working with code instead.

 When I'm not working on something code-related or spending time with my family I'm a keen gamer and I'm looking forward to building things related to my hobby.
-Especially those community project that are open source which I soon hope to be able to contribute to!
+Especially those community projects that are open source to which I soon hope to be able to contribute!